joseph0200/weather-app/readme.md

 Whether App

-Introduction
+Introduction:

 The Weather App is a web application built using React and Zustand, designed to provide weather updates with customizable settings.

-Installation
+Installation:

-Prerequisites
+Prerequisites:
 Ensure you have the following installed:
 Node.js v22.16.0 or later
 npm
 React JS

-Set up Steps
+Set up Steps:

 1. Clone the repository:
    git clone https://github.com/joseph0200/weather-app.git